solidjs/solid-start/docs/src/routes/tutorials/blog.md

 npm run dev
 ```

-<docs-warning>It is important that you pick Remix App Server</docs-warning>
+<docs-warning>It is important that you pick solid-start/router App Server</docs-warning>

 We're going to be doing some work with the file system and not all setups are compatible with the code in this tutorial.